BristolCompositesInstitute/abaci/README.md

   -c, --compile         compile only, don't run abaqus -b, --background      run abaci in the background after compilation and
-                        write output to log file (default abaci.log) --log LOGFILE         specify log file to which to redirect abaci output --config CONFIG       specify a different config file to default ("abaci.toml")
+                        write output to log file (default abaci.log) --config CONFIG       specify a different config file to default ("abaci.toml")
   -n N, --nproc N       specify number of threads/processes to run with Abaqus